skip to content

 Add an accessible portfolio in minutes.

 It’s free on WordPress.org.
-Install the accessible portfolio plugin, add the block or paste the shortcode, and you have a portfolio that works for everyone — images, filters and all.
+Install the accessible portfolio plugin, add the block or paste the shortcode, and you have a portfolio that works for everyone — images, filters, case studies and all.
+The Accessible Portfolio plugin is part of our collection of WordPress accessibility plugins, and pairs perfectly with the WordPress ADA-compliance theme.

 GPLv2 or later · Free forever · No registration required